Structural engineer

 Employers

-Most structural engineers work in engineering consultancies.
-These range from large international companies to small firms run by one person.
+Structural engineers often work in consultancies.
+These range from large international companies to small firms.
 The large companies, often offering a full 'design and build' service, provide a high level of training, a range of work and opportunities for international travel.
 Smaller firms, often contracting engineers for projects, tend to specialise in specific areas of engineering, and the geographical spread of their clients is less extensive.

 Other employers include: